St. Louis Construction Accident Attorneys

 Why Construction Accident Cases Are Legally Complex

 Most injured workers know about workers' compensation.
-What many don't realize is that workers' comp is often just the starting point — and it rarely covers the full extent of what a seriously injured worker has lost.
+What many do not realize is that workers' comp is often just the starting point, and it rarely covers the full extent of what a seriously injured worker has lost.

 Workers' compensation covers basic medical expenses and a portion of lost wages.
 It does not compensate for pain and suffering, full lost earning capacity, or the long-term impact of a permanent disability.
 And critically, it does not hold the responsible parties truly accountable.